bamboovir/typst-resume-template/README.md

 [**Roboto**](https://github.com/google/roboto) is the default font on Android and ChromeOS, and the recommended font for Google’s visual language, Material Design.

 [**Source Sans Pro**](https://github.com/adobe-fonts/source-sans-pro) is a set of OpenType fonts that have been designed to work well in user interface (UI) environments.

+## Declaration

+If you want to see a more realistic example rendered using this template, check [this](https://github.com/bamboovir/typst-resume-template/blob/main/huiming-sun-sde-resume.pdf).

+You are free to take my .typ template and modify it to create your own resume. **Please don't use my resume for anything else without my permission, though!**